haskell/haskell-platform/download-website/index.markdown

 % Haskell Platform Download (Beta)
 %

-This is the beta release of the Haskell Platform, version 2009.2.0: a single, standard Haskell distribution for every system.
+This is the release of the Haskell Platform, version 2009.2.0.1: a single, standard Haskell distribution for every system.

-The Haskell Platform is a blessed library and tool suite for Haskell culled from [Hackage], along with installers for a wide variety of systems.
+The Haskell Platform is a blessed library and tool suite for Haskell distilled from [Hackage], along with installers for a wide variety of systems.
 The contents of the platform are specified here: [Haskell:
 Batteries Included].